engganolang/kahler-1987-shiny/README.md

-R codes for the [Shiny](https://shiny.posit.co/) web application serving the dataset from “Retro-digitised Enggano-German dictionary derived from Kähler’s (1987) “Enggano-Deutsches Wörterbuch””
+R codes for the Enggano-German Dictionary web application serving the dataset from “Retro-digitised Enggano-German dictionary derived from Kähler’s (1987) “Enggano-Deutsches Wörterbuch””
 ================
 [Gede Primahadi Wijaya